i0Ek3/niter.top/content/posts/N1-as-server.md

 ### 1. Downgrade

-If you&#39;ve never been downgraded, you only have to do it once in your life.
+If you've never been downgraded, you only have to do it once in your life.
 If you'd downgraded, you don't need to downgrade again.

 - Record IP address of N1
 - Find run.bat in the `N1 All-In-One` and run it